 There are several reasons the Christmas season is a wonderful time of year.
 Not only are you likely looking forward to holiday vacation and spending time with loved ones, but for several weeks leading up to Christmas Day (and after), many attractions across North Carolina have become holiday destinations and winter wonderlands.

 Enjoy amazing light shows, outdoor ice skating, tours of decorated gardens and holiday-themed amusement parks.
 Whether you're visiting family here or hosting them (or looking to escape from them), here's your guide to making the most of your December days and nights.

 Holiday light shows

 2 Winter Lights at the North Carolina Arboretum

-Experience this 3-acre nightly walking tour of the arboretum's nationally known gardens, including its Quilt Garden and Bonsai Exhibition Garden.
-In addition to the lighted exhibits and landscapes, free crafts, interactive games and a model train exhibit, animated displays are also programmed to illuminate to the sounds of holiday music.
+Experience this 3-acre nightly tour of the arboretum's nationally known gardens, including its Quilt Garden and Bonsai Exhibition Garden.
+Designed to showcase the natural landscape, the displays feature colorful native butterflies and winter wildlife with a special insect-themed lantern exhibit on view.